 It may be useful to include sections of code to highlight how a particular algorithm is implemented or how an interesting programming problem was solved.
-However, avoid lengthy sections of code, as they can disrupt the flow of the text.
+However, avoid lengthy sections of code, as this can also disrupt the flow of the text.
 Also make sure that your code fragments are readable, easy to follow and properly laid out.
 It may be better to use pseudo-code rather than actual code, especially when describing an algorithm.
 If you need to make use of longer sections of code, you can put the code in the appendix and reference it from the text.

-An alternative way to organise the content of both this chapter and the preceding one, suitable for some projects, is to have a sequence of chapters for each major iteration of the project.
-This allows the progression of the project to be shown, with each iteration building on the last.
+An alternative way to organise the content of both this chapter and the preceding one, suitable for some projects, is to have a sequence of chapters or sections for each major iteration of the project.
+This allows the progression of the project to be shown, with each iteration building on the last, and the opportunity for interesting discussion about the decisions that needed to be made.